-Fact 1.4 From a partial recursive functional Ψ , one can effectively obtain a primitive recursive function α , called a reduction function for Ψ , such that
+FACT 1.4.
+From a partial recursive functional Ψ , one can effectively obtain a primitive recursive function α , called a reduction function for Ψ , such that

-$$\forall X \; \forall e \; \Psi^X(e) \simeq J^X(\alpha(e)).$$
+$\forall X \; \forall e \; \Psi^X(e) \simeq J^X(\alpha(e)).$

-2 Jump-traceability
+2. Jump-traceability

-In this Section we collect some basic facts on jump-traceability, and place this notion in context.
-First we note:
+In this Section we collect some basic facts on jump-traceability, prove existence of a perfect class of jump-traceable reals, and place this notion in context.